 Her next, Ghost Hunters: William James and the Search for Scientific Proof of Life After Death, published in 2006, looked at a band of brilliant 19th century scientists who were willing to risk their careers to investigate the idea that the dead can communicate with the living.

 She followed that with The Poisoner’s Handbook – a story of two pioneering scientists determined to solve poison mysteries and murders - was published in hardback in 2010 and was named one of the top 100 books of the year by Amazon.
-The following year it came out in paperback and promptly became a New York Times best seller.
-In January 2014, it also became a widely praised documentary film on PBS’s American Experience.
+The following year it came out in paperback and promptly became a New York Times best seller and a widely praised documentary film on PBS’s American Experience.

-Blum moved to the Massachusetts Institute of Technology in 2015, after being named director of the Knight Science Journalism program at the Massachusetts Institute of Technology, where she launched a new science magazine, Undark.
+Blum moved to the Massachusetts Institute of Technology in 2015, after being named director of the Knight Science Journalism program at the Massachusetts Institute of Technology, where she launched the award-winning science magazine, Undark.
 The name of the magazine comes from the 1920s brand name for radium-based luminous paint and she has described the publication as one that will seek to illuminate science and its complex, human story in both light and shadow.

 Blum is married to a fellow writer, Peter Haugen, who shares her fascination with history and is, in fact, the author of World History for Dummies.
 She has no plans to give up writing about science, even in her new position, but she occasionally threatens to cap her career by writing a memoir because she knows that story about her father and the 1000 mealworm cookies needs to be told.